Nekofoxmiu/twitterspace_dl/README.md

 1. whoseSpace accept string or number.

-2. cookie is Twitter's "auth_token"
+2. auth_data is an object that must contain Twitter's "auth_token", "ct0"
+and "x-csrf-token" which you need to check your browser's dev-tool.

 3. record accept true/false/"true"/"false"
 (When true it will start recording space.)